If you’ve ever attended Job interviews, it’s the anticipation after the interview that causes most trepidation.

-There are many interviewers who love to hear their own voices, but barring those, if you feel that, in general the interviewer spent more time talking than you did, then the engagement level was high, and there could be something building in your favor.
-Caveat: this sign needs to go with good body language of the interviewer.
+There are many interviewers who love to hear their own voices, but barring those, if you feel that, in general, the interviewer spent more time talking than you did, then the engagement level was high, and there could be something building in your favor.
+Caveat: this sign needs to go with the good body language of the interviewer.

 12. Answers all your questions in detail:

 At the end of the interview, if the interviewer makes an effort to answer your questions in more detail than necessary then something caught his/her attention.

 This observation is also related to the tone and demeanor exhibited by the interviewer.